jrouquie/xfab/Tips.md

 ## Dimensions

-There is a high chance that the final dimensions will differ from the one you defined with your CAD software.
+There is a high chance for the final dimensions to differ slightly from the one defined in the CAD software.
+In order to correct those it is recommanded to model parametrically.

-With the laser this is called burn factor or kerf.
+* laser: the cut has non-zero width, this is called burn factor or kerf.
 Depending on the power the laser will scrape more or less material.
-With the 3D printers this will depend on the calibration of the machine.
+* 3D printer: this depends on the calibration of the machine.
-In order to correct those it is recommanded to model parametrically.

-## Laser
+## Laser tips

 Opening an svg file in Corel Draw to send to the laser cutter: make sure there is no opacity/blur.
 Prefer plain svg to Inkscape svg format.

+Trotec: In jobControl, it's often impossible to select a job on the plate when it's only a thin line.
+One solution is in corel print options (before sending the job to jobControl): uncheck «minimize to job size».

 Burn marks on lasercut wood: masking tape may help also the orange soap could clean them afterwards.

-Make sure the dimension in Corel are the one of the laser working surface (Epilog: 60x30 cm) otherwise your cuts will be shifted.
+Make sure the dimension in Corel are the one of the laser working surface (Epilog: 304.8 x 609.6 mm) otherwise your cuts will be shifted.
-Lines having 0.1mm or "thin" as width are cut, larger lines are engraved.
+Lines of width 0.01 to 0.07 inch are cut, larger lines are engraved.
+Safe settings to have lines cut are 0.1mm or "thin line".

 Color mapping: it's safer to set the laser power to 0 in the default tab, so that unmapped colors won't fire the laser.
 In case of problems, see https://sawmillcreek.org/showthread.php?211156-Color-Mapping-Not-Overriding .